Muyixone/alx-low_level_programming/0x0B-malloc_free/README.md

 File 1-strdup.c: contains a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a paramter.

-File 2-str_concat.c: contains a funtion that concatenates two strings.
+File 2-str_concat.c: contains a funtion that concatenates two strings

+File 3-alloc_grid.c: contains a function that returns a pointer to a 2-dimensional array of integers.